galacticcouncil/hydration-node/docs/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests (example scopes: amm, claims)

 ### Scope
-The scope should be the name of the affected module (as perceived by the person reading the changelog generated from commit messages).
+The scope should be the name of the affected module (as perceived by the person reading the changelog generated from merge commit messages).
 If the PR touches more than one thing, leave it blank and try to use subject to describe the change.

 ### Subject